ireaneus/CDI/Ephesians_Comprehensive_Study.md

 _Ephesians is a good letter for all churches because it deals with ecclesiology—
 the theology of the church in its establishment, purpose, and survival._

+## Notes from *"Survey of New Testament"*

+- Both Ephesians and Colossians letters were carried by *"Tychicus"* going to the church in Colossae, however this letter was designed to be a circular letter.
+Intended for a number of churches in Asia Minor.

 ## Ephesians NASB1995 Section Headings